 By the way, Violet’s eyes were like reason number seven why I liked her.
 Hintity-hint-hint to what I might be talking about in a second.

-The other crucial aspect to Violet Evergarden’s artwork was its mastery of visual storytelling.
-This was a well-written show, but when something didn’t need to be said, nothing was said.
-There was one moment I don’t want to spoil, so I won’t even mention what episode it was in, but I have to say something.
+The other crucial aspect of Violet Evergarden’s artwork was its mastery of visual storytelling.
+This was a well-written show, but nothing needed saying; no one said anything.
+There is one moment I don’t want to spoil, so I won’t even mention what episode it was in, but I have to say something.

 Violet was working with a client, and the nature of her assignment was not addressed upfront.
-But it was very easy to piece together what was going on, and that was what made this so effective.
-This led to a temporary, yet nevertheless unfortunate misunderstanding that was unavoidable.
+This led to a temporary, yet nevertheless unfortunate, unavoidable misunderstanding.
+But it was very easy to piece together what was going on, which was what made this so effective.
 This resulted in one of the many “best” moments of the show.
-Granted there was some natural dialogue in this particular scene, except the full weight of the frustration and heartbreak came from the visuals.
+The full weight of the frustration and heartbreak from the visuals.

 I have not seen a lot of shows which have used this style well.
 Violet Evergarden is now one of those few exceptions.
 And a lot of this series’ success in this area had to do with its premise.

-As an Auto Memory Doll, Violet had to interact with many people who wanted to express their feelings.
-Since Violet was not a mind reader and she was learning how to be more empathetic, she had to get to the core of what was going through a client’s head.
-It made sense why this show would take the time to explore a character it was never going to use again.
+As an Auto Memory Doll, Violet interacted with many people who wanted to express their feelings.
+Since Violet was not a mind reader and was learning how to be more empathetic, she had to get to the core of what was going through a client’s head.
+It made sense why this show would take the time to explore a character it would never use again.